silentorb/marloth-story/books/fairytale/part2.md

 * * *

-No one noticed the motionless body of the governer.
-The people were too focused upon the destruction around them, and the zombies were too focused upon causing it.
+In a place where each person was focused on either fleeing destruction or causing it, no one noticed the object that fell through the air and landed in the dirt near the mayor's house.

 Except for one.
 A zombie child with straggly hair.
-He had thought nothing of the governor, as the two children had taken him outside and put him to sleep for good.
-But then something had fallen from the sky and landed next to the body.
-The zombie child had been about to continue on his way, trying to find his next victim to pass the time, when he jolted backward.
-That was odd.
-It grabbed all his attention.
-Not the governor, but the item that had landed beside him.
-There had been something familiar about it.
+He had been passing by the house when the object landed a short distance from him.
+He stopped and stared at it.
+Odd; there had been something familiar about it.
 Slowly, gears began to turn within his mind.
 An ember flickered to life for just an instant.
-Walking into the middle of the street, he awkwardly bent over and looked at the object.
+Walking across the street, he bent over and looked at the object.

 It was a book.